The United States Is Close To A Recession

 3. 40 million-plus Americans are in poverty

-4. The jobs data was faked under President Obama, and we need an investigation into this issue.
+4. The jobs data was faked under President Obama, and we need to investigate this issue.

 6. CPI inflation data is bogus.
 Inflation rates are much higher.

 7. Americans have 1.3 trillion dollars of student loan debt and over 1 trillion dollars of auto loan debt.
-Do we need anyone evidence that the system is collapsing?
+Do we need any evidence that the system is collapsing?

 8. Harry Dent said so.

-9. We have too many men sitting at home playing Game of War instead of working.
-They won’t leave their parent’s basement, which stunts economic consumption.
+9. Too many men are sitting at home playing Game of War instead of working.
+They won’t leave their parents’ basement, stunting economic consumption.

 10. We are 20 trillion dollars in debt, that is with a freakin’ T, damm it.
 What is wrong with you people?
 20 trillion dollars in debt!